bpandola/advent-of-code/2020/README.md

 I gotta bone up on DFS and BFS algorithms!!!

 Another great puzzle, though.
 I love how creative this guy is.

+## Day 8: Handheld Halting

+I love these VM type puzzles!
+One dumb mistake on Part 1, but I made up a *lot* of time on Part 2 and almost cracked the Top 1000.

+I took a lot of time cleaning this one up, as there's the possibility this might come back repeatedly (like `intcode`) last year.
+If it doesn't, this will likely end up as my most over-engineered solution, by far!

+Great day!
+Enjoyed the puzzle and the refactoring.